 If you can identify with anything this, take a deep breath.

-I’m going to share a bunch of tools that’ll help you stop this habit and turn around these thoughts and feelings when they arise.
+I’m sharing tools that’ll help you stop this habit and turn around these thoughts and feelings when they arise.

-A lot of what has helped me over the years is centered around asking myself a few powerful questions.
+Much of what’s helped me over the years involves asking myself a few powerful questions.

 So you’ll notice a lot of question-focused tools in this article.
 It’s because they work.